sarahbachernegg/supabase-support-casebook/README.md

 The important detail is that this is not always a failed query.
 In my reproduction, the request succeeded, but RLS filtered out every row because no matching `SELECT` policy allowed the authenticated user to read the data.

-This case helped me separate two layers that are easy to mix up in Supabase support:
+This case helped me separate two layers that are easy to mix up in technical product support:

 - **Authentication:** is the user signed in?
 - **Authorization:** is this user allowed to read these rows?